Togo: Culture

 Weaving traditions are also prominent in Togo (e.g., the Bafilo weaving centre), with ceremonial garments produced by local artisans.
-Beyond weaving, wax-print cloth (pagne) is central to dress and social life in Togo: Togolese women traders shaped the design and circulation of these textiles, which function as valued attire for ceremonies and markers of taste and status in colonial and postcolonial contexts.
+Beyond weaving, wax-print cloth (pagne) is central to dress and social life in Togo: Togolese women traders, known as Nana Benz, shaped the design and circulation of these textiles, which function as valued attire for ceremonies and markers of taste and status in colonial and postcolonial contexts.

 Basketball is Togo's "second most practiced sport".
 Togo featured a national team in beach volleyball that competed at the 2018–2020 CAVB Beach Volleyball Continental Cup in the men's section.

 Mass media in Togo includes radio, television, and online and print formats.
 The Agence Togolaise de Presse news agency began in 1975.
 The Union des Journalistes Independants du Togo press association is headquartered in Lomé.
 Togolese Television is the state-owned service.